Every school holidays, the same problem emerges… where do we take the kids?

 The drive will take you just over three hours, and once you arrive, you can explore the Jervis Bay Marine Park and hang out with bottlenose dolphins, seals and penguins.
 Snorkel in Murrays Beach and camp out in one of the beachside campgrounds at Cave Beach.

-The Holiday Inn Old Sydney features a rooftop pool, views of the harbour and is a stone’s throw from Circular Quay, meaning yu can catch a ferry to Manly with ease, head over the bridge to Luna Park, or take advantage of their discounted family package, which includes a cruise to Taronga Zoo.
+The Rydges Sydney Harbour (formerly the Holiday Inn Old Sydney) features a rooftop pool, views of the harbour and is a stone’s throw from Circular Quay, meaning you can catch a ferry to Manly with ease or walk over the bridge to the revitalised Luna Park .

 Cost: from $239 per night.